maxmind/geoip-api-c/README.md

 ## Memory Caching and Other Options ##

-There are four options available:
+There are five options available:

 * `GEOIP_STANDARD` - Read database from file system.
 This uses the least memory.